Skip to main content

 Carbon Dioxide Fixation

-Carbon dioxide fixation refers to the incorporation of CO2 into organic molecules during the Calvin cycle.
-Cyanobacteria and algae use this process to synthesize glucose, which serves as an energy source, while releasing oxygen as a waste product from splitting water molecules.
+Carbon dioxide fixation refers to the incorporation of CO2 into organic molecules during the Calvin cycle in photosynthesis.
+Cyanobacteria and algae use this process to build sugars that serve as energy sources, which explains their uptake of CO2 from the environment.

 Recommended video: